 - As a participant in the Rx-TN Grant, Vol State will offer you strong student support, including Digital Literacy training, critical skills workshop, and job search assistance.

 - Vol State is a Certified National Healthcareer Association (NHA) testing site, which means you will be able to take the ECG Certification exam on our campus.

-- Our ECG Technician class can be coupled with our Phlebotomy Technician Course and our Patient Care Technician Course to prepare you for NHA's Clinical Medical Assistant Certification Exam.
-Benefits to obtaining a Clinical Medical Assistant Certification may include: more job opportunities, increased pay scale, job security and increased subject matter expertise.
+- Our ECG Technician class is coupled with our Phlebotomy Technician Course and our Patient Care Technician Course to prepare you for NHA's Clinical Medical Assistant Certification Exam.

 - Lab Supplies

 Additional costs (not included in course cost):

 - NHA Certification Exam ($105)

 - If you have any questions please contact: